-- Semiprivate room (or a private room if medically • necessary)

-- Meals, including special diets •

-- Skilled nursing services •

-- Physical therapy, occupational therapy, and speech therapy - Drugs administered to you as part of your plan of care (this includes substances that are naturally present in the body, such as blood clotting factors.) - Blood including storage and administration.
-Coverage of • whole blood and packed red cells (as well as other change for 2025.
-SCAN Strive will provide updated rates as soon as they are released.
+- Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy - Drugs administered to you as part of your plan of care (this includes substances that are naturally present in the body, such as blood clotting factors.) - Blood including storage and administration.
+Coverage of whole blood and packed red cells (as well as other components of blood) begins with the first pint of blood that you need. - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services admission.
+If you are admitted to a skilled nursing facility in 2025 and are not discharged until 2026, the 2025 copayments will apply until you have not received any inpatient care in an acute hospital, a SNF, or an inpatient mental health facility for 60 days in a row.

-What you must pay when

-Your skilled nursing facility benefits are based upon the date of admission.
-If you are admitted to a skilled nursing facility in 2025 and are not discharged components of blood) begins with the first pint of blood that you need.

-Skilled nursing facility (SNF) care (continued)

-- Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services